Dolls, Dogmas and Incest

 About four years ago, the wife of Andrew Traveller had a breast removed because of cancer.
 Despite the progress of the disease she remained spirited and active almost to the end.
 According to her children’s senior teacher, she made sure her two girls were well informed about the basics of sex and had some appropriate books in the house.
 Towards the end, when the older child was seven and the younger five, Andrew’s parents came out from England and moved into the house to help out.
 When a number of his wife’s relatives decided to make a special trip to New Zealand for their last good-bys, Andrew’s parents returned to England with the intention of eventually returning again, perhaps permanently.
 Andrew’s wife made plans for her family to see the sights.
 While they were travelling she suddenly needed to enter hospital.
 A relative stayed with her and she insisted everyone else return to Wellington as planned – Andrew was expected back at work – she’d join them later.
 Soon after, two police officers appeared at Andrew’s work place.
 His wife had died in hospital they told him.

 Andrew employed a woman to look after the children daily until he came home, usually late in the evening.
-The five year old spent a great deal of time outside school at a neighbor’s house.
-The neighbor has small children, including a baby boy.
+The five year old spent a great deal of time outside school at a neighbour’s house.
+The neighbour has small children, including a baby boy.
 “Lisa practically lived at my place,” she says.
 “It was as though the baby filled the hole left when her mother died.
 She liked to watch when I breast fed the baby – but took a special interest whenever I changed his nappy.
 She was intrigued and always wanted to help.
 Before I’d put a fresh nappy on, we used to both blow on his tummy and she loved it when he’d laugh and enjoy the game.
 Lisa is a great chatter-box, she always likes to be centre stage.”

 One day at school, Lisa said to a friend in the course of her chattering that she’d sucked on her father’s penis.
 The friend told her mother, and her mother informed Social Welfare.
 After the interview with Lisa police picked up Andrew for questioning.